-This year's greatest highlight is the safe reopening of our school to 5-day in-person instruction for all students TK-8 including Low-Income, English learners, and Foster Youth.
 LCAP highlights show initiatives that are targeted for student academic achievement including Math, ELA/ELD, and Science, sustaining technology integration with Chromebook to student ratio of 1:1 SMARTBoards in all K-8 classrooms; providing higher internet speed; retaining the Full time Music teacher and Full time PE teacher in order to create additional PLC collaboration time for research-based best practices; and maintaining the Reading Lab with one Full time teacher and two bilingual Instructional aides.
 The district will retain the Full-time Literacy ELA/ELD Coach position to provide assistance to classroom teachers and other staff with the implementation of ELA/ELD standards-based instruction, guided reading, and English Language Development.
 A FTE Counselor was hired and provided academic, social-emotional learning, and mental health and behavioral management support.
-The district was able to provide PPE equipment and offered 7 COVID-19 Vaccination Clinics throughout the school year.

-The Extended learning time offerings throughout the school year include after school tutoring, Saturday school, Winter/Spring Academies, and a 4-week summer school focusing on Low-Income, English learner, and Foster Youth achievement to close learning gaps exacerbated by the COVID 19 school closure.
+The Extended learning time offerings throughout the school year includes after school tutoring, Saturday school, Winter/Spring Academies, and a 3-week summer school focusing on Low-Income, English learner, and Foster Youth achievement to close learning gaps.
 Washington Colony will continue providing literacy resources and staff support with a robust professional development plan including paraprofessional training.
-The district will further support the early literacy program with the additional hiring of 2 part time instructional aides for grade 1.
+The district will further support the early literacy program with the additional hiring of 2 part time instructional aides for grade 1 and grade 2.
 To be maintained is the Accelerated Reader (AR) Program and the successful Positive Behavior Intervention & Supports (PBIS) program.
 The district earned GOLD level status in 2018-19 and plans to maintain that level throughout 2021-24.
-Finally, the Parent Liaison position will be maintained for the purpose of providing information, parent communication to build parent awareness of Chronic Absenteeism, and to promote student attendance and engagement.
+Finally, the Parent Liaison position was maintained for the purpose of providing information, parent communication to build parent awareness of Chronic Absenteeism, and to promote student attendance and engagement.